AmenaNajeeb/AmenaNajeeb/README.md

 I am Amena.
 The top 3 things I love are Teaching, Coding, Cooking.
 I keep exploring courses online and implement what I learn.
+I am also interested in Robotics, AI-ML, Data Science, Web Development and Digital Marketing.
 <br>

+Things I tell myself to stay motivated:
+- Give Yourself Time.
+Take time to learn new things.
+- Be patient.
+During learning, you may hit roadblocks.
+Try to overcome them.
+If you can't solve it in one go, just take a small break.
+- Be regular.
+Do not procrastinate.

 <div align="center" dir="auto">
 <!--     <code><a href="https://www.cplusplus.com/" title="C++" rel="nofollow"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/cplusplus/cplusplus-original.svg" alt="cplusplus" width="40" height="40" style="max-width: 100%;"></a></code> -->